nicm42/100-days-of-code-v2/log4.md

 **Day 27: 20th August 2021**
 Now I've properly learnt Drupal - I broke it.
 I was following the tutorial for a theme, but should have copied the file from GitHub rather than typing it in because that went wrong.
 And I had to modify a file just so it would tell me what was wrong.
 But I got it fixed and finished the tutorial.
 What I need is to find a more detailed tutorial on creating a theme.
 I could work things out by inspecting them and changing things, but I need a decent overview of what goes where, what you can do and how you tell it what you've done.

+**Day 28: 21st August 2021**
+Today I did a Fortran tutorial, which was fun.
+Right at the start when it talked about compiling it, I remembered that.
+I remember later coming to languages that you don't need to compile which felt strange to me.
+I remembered subroutines being a thing.
+But the rest I had no memory of at all.